J-Hwang7/Wazuh-SIEM-with-Detection-Rules-MyFirstHack/README.md

 **Creating Sigma Detection rules**

 1. Write each MITRE detection rule into an .xml file
 2. Run the following commands to convert each detection rule into Sigma-style
 ```
 pip install sigmatools
 //For each detection rule file, run this command
 sigma convert -t wazuh [detection rule file name].xml
 ```
+* Output should be similar to [local_rules.xml}(local_rules.xml)

 3. Place all sigma detection rules into one file
      * In **/var/ossec/etc/rules** directory, create the file **local_rules.xml**
          * Copy contents of each Sigma detection rule into **local_rules.xml**